ALexanderpu/ParallelCCM/README.md

 [options]
-GPUAcceleration= # cuda has already installed can be set as 1, not install cuda must be set as 0 GenerateOutputCSV= # 0 for not generating output csv file (only show mean value in the process); 1 for generating MultiLsVersion= # this is a setting only used for pyspark+GPU version
+GPUAcceleration= # cuda has already installed can be set as 1, not install cuda must be set as 0 GenerateOutputCSV= # 0 for not generating output csv file (only show mean value in the process); 1 for generating
 ```
 2. **TestInputCSVData** The diretory for the input time series.
 3. **Result** The directory for the output csv.
 (4 fields: E, tau, L, rho)
 3. **PerformanceComparison** The GPU CUDA implementations in CCM, which you can test if CUDA installed properly and GPU power on the machine.
 4. **CCM** The c++ library of parallel ccm.
 It is the core part of the parallel implementations using c++ language and GPU CUDA accelerations.
-5. **SingleVersion,MPIVersion,SparkVersion** folders contains the compiled program, which can run on single machine, MPI cluster and Spark cluster separately. (not necessary to install GPU on these machines or clusters, you can choose to compile and run without GPU accelerations).
+5. **SingleVersion,MPIVersion,SparkVersion** folders contains the compiled C++ program, which can run on single machine, MPI cluster and Spark cluster separately. (not necessary to install GPU on these machines or clusters, you can choose to compile and run without GPU acceleration).
 These versions of programs have the common library -- **CCM**.
 These folders are used in *runsinglemachine.sh*,  *runmpic.sh*, *runsparkc.sh* scripts.
 6. **ScalaSpark** The Scala implementation of parallel ccm, which doesn't use the **CCM** library.
 No GPU acceleration and pure scala code.
 You can run it on single machine (Specify SPARK_MASTER = local[*]) and yarn cluster (Specify SPARK_MASTER = Yarn)

-## Configurations of Different Parallel Versions
+## Configurations of Different Parallel CCM Versions

 ### C++ Single Machine (with/without GPU acceleration)